fbpx

 Summary

 Without a doubt, auto-scaling can effectively eliminate the guesswork involved in provisioning adequate capacity when creating new tables.
 It also reduces the operational burden of continuously monitoring consumed throughput and having to adjust provisioned capacity manually.
 Moreover, auto-scaling helps ensure application availability and reduces the cost associated with unused provisioned capacity.
 Such capabilities make this function, now available in Amazon DynamoDB, one that is sure to benefit both developers and businesses alike.
-Try N2WS Backup & Recovery 2.7 for FREE!
+Try N2WS Backup & Recovery Free.

 Next step